justinvdk/child-monitor/privacy-policy.md

-# PRIVACY POLICY FOR PROTECT BABY MONITOR
+# PRIVACY POLICY FOR CHILD MONITOR

-This privacy policy governs your use of the software application Protect Baby Monitor (“Application”) for mobile devices that was created by Protect.
-The Application is a simple WiFi based baby monitor.
+This privacy policy governs your use of the software application Child Monitor (“Application”) for mobile devices.
+The Application is a simple network based baby monitor.

 # What information does the Application obtain and how is it used?